fengzilong/v/README.md

 {{= expr}}
 ```

-You can also disable this feature in global scope, by adding following code before compiling your code
+You can also disable this feature in global scope, by adding following code before compiling your template

 ```js
 v.config( 'escape', false );